 To help you navigate all that noise, we’ve identified three of the most common mistakes to avoid making when you measure engineering productivity.

 Some engineering organizations use velocity to estimate how much work their teams can do within a given timeframe.
-But developer velocity only means work is getting done — it doesn’t distinguish between planned and unplanned work or whether team members are working on the most important tasks.
+But high velocity only means work is getting done–it doesn’t distinguish between planned and unplanned work (a common bottleneck), if priority projects are resourced appropriately so devs aren’t burning out, or whether teams are working on high value initiatives (like new features).
+And it ignores a crucial consideration: consistency and uniformity in operational cadences.

 2. Don’t Measure Individual Productivity

-If you measure employee productivity individually, you can end up with data that doesn’t tell you what the real issues in your workflows or processes are.
-Instead, track productivity as a team dynamic to find the real bottlenecks clogging your pipelines.
+Attempting to measure engineering productivity individually, can lead to blind spots that don’t surface the real issues in your workflows or processes.
+Instead, measure productivity as a team dynamic to find the real bottlenecks clogging your pipelines.

 3. Don’t Focus on Output-Based Metrics

-Output-based metrics only quantify the amount of work your teams do.
-So focusing on metrics like lines of code won’t help you understand what your teams are working on or whether their work aligns with business needs.
+Output-based metrics only quantify the amount of work your teams do and can be gamed.
+So focusing on metrics like story points or lines of code won’t help you understand what your teams are working on or whether their work aligns with business needs.

 Instead, focus on measurements that actually give you data on productivity.
 These metrics will help you know when you need to make changes and where to make them rather than leading you into a false belief that your teams are on track.